CruGlobal/godtools-swift/README.md

 ##### Interfaces
 - All use cases will be composed of 1 or more interfaces to accomplish dependency inversion.
 In most situations these interfaces will be some type of repository interface for fetching data or an interface to perform some sort of service on the data layer.
-- Interfaces should also define any clear inputs to accomplish the intent and produce a Combine Publisher output.
-In most situations the Combine Publisher should produce a Domain Model.
+- Interfaces should define any clear inputs to accomplish the intent and produce a single AnyPublisher output.
+In most situations the AnyPublisher should produce a DomainModel.

 ##### Domain Models
 - These will model app specific data or business specific data.
 This is typically data users will visually see and interact with.

 #### Data-DomainInterface
-- Classes that implement the domain interfaces to achieve dependency inversion.
+- Consists of classes that implement the domain layer interfaces to achieve dependency inversion.
 These classes operate on the raw data layer classes and these classes contain all the business formatting, logic, and rules.
+The purpose is to isolate the business rules keeping the data layer free from such responsibilities.

 #### Data Layer

 - Responsible for data retrieval, data storage, and other data connectivity such as sending analytics, communicating to remote databases, web sockets, etc.
 - Typical data storage can include a remote database, disk cache (CoreData, Realm, UserDefaults, NSFileManager), app bundle (.json, .txt, .png, .jpg, etc.), and even hardcoded data in a swift file.
-- Should know nothing of the Presentation Layer and knows of the Domain Layer via UseCase Interfaces.
+- Should know nothing of the Presentation Layer and only knows of the Domain Layer via Domain Layer Interfaces.

 ##### Repositories